 While Ichigo and Orihime care for each other, their relationship has some issues.
 For most of the series, Ichigo never appears interested in Orihime outside of needing to rescue her.
 Orihime isn't exactly weak, but her personality is a bit more subservient and uncertain than Rukia's, which creates an uneven dynamic.
 Her view of Ichigo is romanticized and unrealistic.

-Rukia and Ichigo, meanwhile, act like equals who trust each other in life-or-death situations.
+Rukia and Ichigo, meanwhile, act like equals who trust each other.
 She completely changes his life by granting him powers in the first place, and the two form a tight bond built on mutual respect (and some well-meaning bickering) from there.
 Which dynamic you prefer is largely a matter of personal choice, but Ichigo's relationship with Rukia is undeniably more grounded and realistic.

-Satoru goes back in time to stop Kayo from being murdered by an unknown serial killer who turns out to be their teacher.
+Satoru goes back in time to stop Kayo from being slain by an unknown maniac who turns out to be their teacher.
 Over the course of his repeated attempts to rescue her, the two develop a genuinely meaningful bond.
-His final try is successful, but it ends in Satoru being severely injured and entering a coma.
+His final try is successful, but it ends in Satoru being severely harmed and entering a coma.
 He spends the next 13 years on life support, and by the time he wakes up, Kayo is already married.
 He's happy to see her happy, but the missed opportunity for these two still stings.